Originate/guide/pull_requests.md

 * people review
 * discuss/make changes per review
 * if people sign off/you get LGTM, then you can merge and delete the branch

+## Code Review Cheat Sheet

+If you are new to code reviews, you can use this cheat sheet to help give you a list of things to look for when reviewing someone's code.

+* Is every piece of code in the right place, i.e. model code in a model, controller logic in a controller, app-specific helper code in a helper, generic helper code in a library?
+* Do all classes have only one responsibility?
+* Do all methods do only one thing?
+* Are all classes/methods/variables named properly so that the code is self-describing?
+* Is everything as private as possible, i.e. no things public that don't need to be public?
+* Are too many things private?
+* No law of demeter violations (providing whole objects to methods when all that's needed is the value of one attribute of them)?
+* Is everything tested?
+Is each thing tested enough?
+Is it not over-tested?
+* Comments shouldn't describe what the method does (this is visible from looking at the code).
+* Are there any obvious performance-stupidities, like making a database query for each loop iteration, rather than using a more optimized query that loads all data at once?
+* Spacing/style issues like no empty line between methods, or too many empty lines
+* There shouldn't be any commented-out code.
+* There should be no debug statements like `console.log("here")` etc.
+* There should be no TODO's, this is often a crutch for being lazy.

 ## Tips